 Campus Climate Survey: As part of the College's ongoing efforts to ensure all students feel welcome, supported, and safe at Providence College, in April of 2022 we conducted a campus climate survey on the topics of sexual misconduct, relationship violence, and stalking.
 The survey was distributed to all undergraduate students, graduate students and faculty/staff.
 The purpose of this survey was to identify the scope and nature of sexual violence experiences on our college campus; to measure the likelihood of student intervention in high-risk situations; and to capture attitudes with respect to gender and sexual violence.
 Providence College partnered with HEDS (The Higher Education Data Sharing Consortium) to administer the survey.
 Results of surveys from 2015, 2016, 2018 and 2022 can be viewed by members of the College community on the MyPC Portal.
 Results have helped the College to strengthen policies and prevention efforts aimed at eliminating sexual misconduct and relationship violence, and to enhance support systems for people who have experienced sexual misconduct or relationship violence.
+The next campus climate survey is scheduled for Spring 2025.

 Training for Key Administrators/Staff.
 Employees and others with key roles in the receipt, processing, and resolution of sexual misconduct reports receive training on at least an annual basis.
-The Title IX Coordinator and Deputy Title IX coordinators participate in additional sessions each academic year.
+The Director of Title IX Compliance (Title IX Coordinator) and Deputy Title IX coordinators participate in additional sessions each academic year.
 New faculty and staff participate in a sexual harassment training program to increase their level of awareness, to learn about campus policies, to understand reporting obligations, to help prepare them to work effectively with campus violence prevention efforts, and to learn how to support students who may become involved in the grievance resolution process.

 Training for Residence Life Staff.
-Members of the Residence Life staff participate in a number of training sessions focused on discrimination and harassment/sexual harassment (including consent and incapacitation).
-These sessions present critical information about sexual assault, dating violence, stalking, bystander intervention, and how to assist residential students and their peers.
-Additionally, "Title IX and

-U!" is an exercise to prepare staff to respond to students who report sexual misconduct and to support other affected students.
+Members of the Residence Life staff participate in a number of training sessions focused on sex-based discrimination, sex-based harassment and discrimination and harassment related to protected.
+These sessions present critical information about sexual assault, dating violence, domestic violence, stalking, bystander intervention, and how to assist residential students and their peers.
+Additionally, staff participate in an annual exercise to prepare to respond to students who report sex-based discrimination and/or harassment and to support other affected students.